Noguchi show celebrates his reverence for Greece

-New design show ‘Objects of Common Interest: Hard, Soft, and All Lit Up with Nowhere to Go’ opens in collaboration with Objects of Common Interest at the Noguchi Museum in Queens, New York (15 September 2021 – 13 February 2022)
+Design show ‘Objects of Common Interest: Hard, Soft, and All Lit Up with Nowhere to Go’ opens in collaboration with Wallpaper* Designers of the Year, Objects of Common Interest, at the Noguchi Museum in Queens, New York (until 13 February 2022)

 Isamu Noguchi and Greece